 This course is designed to synthesize the knowledge that students have gained in their program of study, integrating their learning in the field with educational theory.
 Students will expand their learning through extensive readings and focus on assessment and leadership skills as it applies to their area of concentration.
 Additionally, students will research a topic related to their internship.
 A research project is required.
-Prerequisite: ED 493.
+Concurrent enrollment with or prerequisite: ED 493.